AdobeDocs/campaign-classic.en/help/platform/using/sftp-server-usage.md

 # SFTP server best practices and troubleshooting {#sftp-server-usage}

-## SFTP server best practices {#sftp-server-best-practices}
+## SFTP server global recommendations {#global-recommendations}

 When managing files and data for ETL purposes, these files are stored on a hosted SFTP server provided by Adobe.
+Make sure you follow the recommendations below when using SFTP servers.

+* Use key based authentication rather than password authentication, in order to avoid password expiration (passwords have a validity period of 90 days).
+Moreover, key based authentication lets you generate multiple keys, for example when managing multiple entities.
+On the contrary, password authentication requires that you share the password with all the entities you are managing.

+  The supported key format is SSH-2 RSA 2048.
+Keys can be generated with tools like PyTTY (Windows), or ssh-keygen (Unix).You will have to provide the public key to Adobe Support team via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to have it uploaded on the Campaign server.

+* Use batching in SFTP uploads as well as in workflows.

+* Handle errors/exceptions.

+* By default, all the folders you create are in Read/Write mode for your identifier only.
+When creating folders that need to be accessed by Campaign, make sure to configure them with Read/write rights for the whole group.
+Otherwise, workflows may not be able to create / delete files as they are run under a different identifier within the same group for security reasons.

+* The public IPs from which you are trying to initiate the SFTP connection must be added to the allowlist on the Campaign instance.
+Adding IP addresses to the allowlist can be requested via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).

+## Database usage best practices {#sftp-server-best-practices}

-This SFTP is designed to be a temporary storage space on which you can control retention and deletion of files.
+SFTP severs are designed to be temporary storage spaces on which you can control retention and deletion of files.

-When not correctly used or monitored, this space can quickly fill the physical space available on the server and lead to files being truncated on subsequent uploads.
+When not correctly used or monitored, these spaces can quickly fill the physical space available on the server and lead to files being truncated on subsequent uploads.
 Once the space saturated, automatic purge may trigger and erase oldest files from the SFTP storage.

 To avoid such problems, Adobe recommends following the best practices below.